Mihalis-Koutouvos/odessa/README.md

 themselves.

 ## **Disclaimer:**
-Keep in mind that I, Odessa, and not an alternative to seeing an actual doctor.
+Keep in mind that Odessa is not an alternative to seeing an actual doctor.
 Please seek the correct and appropriate medical professionals so that you can receive proper diagnosis and treatment.
 Again, Odessa is a project mainly designed for proof-of-concept.